 Also, if you want to thicken your sauce with flour or cornstarch, do this in the inner Pot after pressure cooking.
 I do this in my Instant Pot Orange Chicken Recipe.

-Use the sauté setting to cook the sauce, if needed.
+Use the sauté setting to heat the sauce during the thickening process, if needed.

 Getting the dreaded burn message

 Seeing the burn message on your Instant Pot panel?
 This means you could be in danger of burning your food or causing damage to your device.

 Here’s how to fix it: